peteroupc/CBOR/docs/PeterO.Cbor.CBORTypeFilter.md

 <b>Return Value:</b>

- `true`  if this filter allows CBOR arrays and an array's length is allowed under a filter; otherwise,  `false` .
+ `true` if this filter allows CBOR arrays and an array's length is allowed under filter; otherwise,  `false` .

 <b>Exceptions:</b>

  * System.ArgumentNullException:
 The parameter <i>bigLength</i>
 is null.

 ### GetSubFilter